-- An employee of the District conditioning the provision of a District aid, benefit, or service on an individual's participation in unwelcome sexual conduct: - Unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the District's education program or activity; or - "Sexual assault"- an offense classified as a forcible or nonforcible sex offense under the uniform crime reporting system of the Federal Bureau of Investigation; or
+2. Unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the District's education program or activity; or 3.
+"Sexual assault"- an offense classified as a forcible or nonforcible sex offense under the uniform crime reporting system of the